star123good/react-spec/README.md

 #### Contributions and discussion guidelines

-All conversations and communities on Spectrum agree to GitHub's [Community Guidelines](https://help.github.com/en/github/site-policy/github-community-guidelines) and [Acceptable Use Policies](https://help.github.com/en/github/site-policy/github-acceptable-use-policies).
 This code of conduct also applies to all conversations that happen within our contributor community here on GitHub.
 We expect discussions in issues and pull requests to stay positive, productive, and respectful.
 Remember: there are real people on the other side of that screen!

 #### Reporting a bug or discussing a feature idea

 If you found a technical bug on Spectrum or have ideas for features we should implement, the issue tracker is the best place to share your ideas.
-Make sure to follow the issue template and you should be golden! ([click here to open a new issue](https://github.com/withspectrum/spectrum/issues/new))
+Make sure to follow the issue template and you should be golden!

 #### Fixing a bug or implementing a new feature

 If you find a bug on Spectrum and open a PR that fixes it we'll review it as soon as possible to ensure it matches our engineering standards.

-If you want to implement a new feature, open an issue first to discuss what it'd look like and to ensure it fits in our roadmap and plans for the app (see [the main project board](https://github.com/withspectrum/spectrum/projects/23) for planned and currently ongoing work).
+If you want to implement a new feature, open an issue first to discuss what it'd look like and to ensure it fits in our roadmap and plans for the app (see [the main project board] for planned and currently ongoing work).

-If you want to contribute but are unsure to start, we have [a "good first issue" label](https://github.com/withspectrum/spectrum/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) which is applied to newcomer-friendly issues.
-Take a look at [the full list of good first issues](https://github.com/withspectrum/spectrum/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and pick something you like!
-There is also [an "open" channel in the Spectrum community on Spectrum](https://spectrum.chat/spectrum/open) (how meta), if you run into troubles while trying to contribute that is the best place to talk to us.

 Want to fix a bug or implement an agreed-upon feature?
 Great, jump to the [local setup instructions](#first-time-setup)!